A pseudo-likelihood approach for multivariate meta-analysis of test accuracy studies with multiple thresholds

 In case of single threshold, with $Y_{1kj}= Y_{1k}$ and $Y_{0kj}=Y_{0k}$, the bivariate mixed-effects model following Reitsma et al. \cite{reitsma2005bivariate} and Arends et al. \cite{arends2008bivariate} is a well-established approach for inference on the overall sensitivity and specificity and on the SROC curve.
 The model distinguishes a between-study and a within-study structure, as follows.
 The between-study model considers a joint normal distribution for $\left(Y_{1k}, -Y_{0k}\right)^\top$, with $-Y_{0k}=\logit\left(1-Sp_{k}\right)$,

-where $\mu_1$ and $\mu_0$ are the means over the studies, $\sigma^2_{1}$ and $\sigma^2_{0}$ denote the between-study variances and $\lambda$ is the correlation coefficient.
-The within-study model considers the relationship between the observed measures and the true measures of test accuracy, typically via an approximated normal distribution
+where $\mu_1$ and $\mu_0$ are the means over the studies, $\sigma^2_{1}$ and $\sigma^2_{0}$ are the between-study variances and $\lambda$ is the correlation coefficient.
+Typically, the within-study model relating the observed measures and the true measures of test accuracy is approximated by a normal distribution

-where the within-study variance/covariance matrix is diagonal as sensitivity and the specificity are evaluated on different patients and non-zero entries are estimated from each study.
+where the covariance matrix is diagonal as sensitivity and the specificity are estimated on different patients.
+Non-zero entries are estimated from each study.
 Marginally,